GDOR-11/Vector2d/README.md

 <br>
 <h2>global variables:</h2>
 	<h3>COORDINATE.MODE</h3>
-		<h5>getter/setter in COORDINATE class, you can set it ONLY to CARTESIAN or POLAR, it represents if Vector constructors get cartesian or polar coordinates as arguments</h5>
+		<h5>getter/setter in COORDINATE class, you can set it ONLY to CARTESIAN or POLAR, it represents if Vector2d constructor get cartesian or polar coordinates as arguments</h5>
 	<h3>CARTESIAN</h3>
 		<h5>an constant that represents cartesian geometry to COORDINATE.MODE</h5>
 	<h3>POLAR</h3>
 		<h5>an constant that represents polar geometry to COORDINATE.MODE</h5>
-<h2>Vector constructor:</h2>
+<h2>Vector2d constructor:</h2>
 	<h3>constructor(x, y)</h3>
-		<h5>receives as arguments three numbers<br>x and y are the coordinates of the Vector to be created (in cartesian or polar coordinate system, see COORDINATE.MODE for more information)</h4>
+		<h5>receives as arguments three numbers<br>x and y are the coordinates of the vector to be created (in cartesian or polar coordinate system, see COORDINATE.MODE for more information)</h4>
-<h2>Vector properties:</h2>
+<h2>Vector2d properties:</h2>
 	<h3>#x</h3>
 		<h5>private. the x coordinate</h5>
 	<h3>#y</h3>